Long term defects with new home.

 Insufficient clearances between timber walls and tiles:

 The timber walls extend down to the floor tiles without appropriate clearances, this will allow seepage to cause rot to the concealed timber frame.
+This method of construction is not recommended and should been avoided.
+Usually carried out by inexperienced builders that rely too much upon sealant rather than practical methods of construction.

 For independent Building Inspections Brisbane in all suburbs, Qld Home Buyers Inspection Service. qbis.com.au